 Powell’s Bookstore - www.powells.com to order online or check locations nearest you.

 Another option is to borrow the books from the Watzek Library on campus.
 You can borrow books for six weeks and renew them a few times (unless someone has your book on hold, therefore this is a risky option).
-The advantage with borrowing a book first is that you can check with the professor on whether he or she requires a certain edition can be cheaper.
+The advantage with borrowing a book first is that you can check with the professor on whether he or she requires a certain edition that can be cheaper.
 Then you can debate whether you want to purchase the book.
 Some professors put a book copy on reserve that you can borrow while studying at the library, but the book cannot leave the library.